xparq/ZipLib/README.md

 - The original ZipLib copyright holder is Petr Beneš (see `Licence.txt`).
 - See the sources of the bundled external libraries for their individual licenses (in the LICENSE files added by this fork).
 - For the incremental changes inherited from https://github.com/DreamyCecil/ZipLib, contact the maintainer of that repo!
-- All additional changes (made by me) are in the Public Domain.
+- All additional changes (by me) are in the Public Domain.